Plaza Midwood

-Plaza Midwood is a neighborhood located approximately one mile to the northeast of Uptown in Charlotte, North Carolina.
+Plaza Midwood is a neighborhood located approximately one mile to the east of Uptown in Charlotte, North Carolina.
 The neighborhood is roughly bound by Hawthorne Lane to the west, The Plaza to the north, Briar Creek Road and the Charlotte Country Club to the east and Central Avenue to the south.

 Locally known as one of Charlotte's most diverse and eclectic neighborhoods, it is filled with art galleries, funky stores, and restaurants.
 Just south of Central Avenue in the Plaza-Midwood neighborhood is the 19 acre Veterans Park.

 History

 Plaza Midwood was first established in 1910 as a streetcar suburb of Charlotte.
 The Oakland Land Company was responsible for the layout of the roads within the neighborhood.
 Through the Great Depression, Plaza Midwood would thrive, before its decline commenced in the 1950s.

 By 1975, the Plaza Midwood Neighborhood Association was established to protect and preserve the neighborhood.

 Since the mid-1990s, the area has seen a dramatic comeback as reinvestment has transformed once dilapidated homes into funky urban dwellings.
 It continued redevelopment has spilled over into other surrounding neighborhoods, and resulted in the overall renaissance of the former inner-ring suburbs of old Charlotte.

 Plaza Midwood's Historic District is located in the western section of the neighborhood and is maintained by residents and business operators.
 The area along The Plaza, Thomas Avenue and parts of Pecan and Clement were designated as a Local Historic District in 1992.
 The district is now regulated by the Historic District Commission.